aws/aws-cdk/CONTRIBUTING.md

 #### Trust and Third Party Packages

 An argument we commonly hear why contributors don't want to publish their contributions in their own packages, is that organizations have restrictions on what packages they allow to be used and these restrictions commonly include limiting usage of packages to those owned and distributed only from trusted sources.
 We recognize trust is an important part of the software dependency chain, and we take that into consideration when evaluating contributions in aws-cdk.
 However, not everything can be owned by the aws-cdk team.
 Strictly from a technical limitation perspective, `aws-cdk-lib` is big.
 Continuing a system that makes it, potentially, many multiple times bigger, has a cost on usability.
-Additionally, as the surface area widens, the aws-cdk team becomes stretched ever thinner and isn't able to property maintain what we own.
+Additionally, as the surface area widens, the aws-cdk team becomes stretched ever thinner and isn't able to properly maintain what we own.

 That being said, "trust", isn't as black and white as "it's owned by aws, so it's okay".
 The best way to trust that the packages you depend on to help generate your aws resources is to use [policy validation](https://docs.aws.amazon.com/cdk/v2/guide/policy-validation-synthesis.html) on the output of your application in order to ensure it is following the rules that are important to you or your organization.